By Morocco specialist Kerry-Ann

 You can reach the clear mountain air of the High Atlas in just 45 minutes, driving from Marrakesh.
 The foothills, where forests of Aleppo pines meet salt mines, are a good place for walking.
 In particular, I love the Ourika Valley area: the red soil, olive groves and waterfalls provide the backdrop to various walking trails.

-This is a region of Berber communities and you'll see the distinctive villages with their trademark mud brick architecture throughout the countryside.
-I recommend visiting a Berber house with your guide, where you can try Berber whiskey, Morocco's national drink of sweet mint tea, with the family of the house.
+This is a region of Amazigh people, and you'll see the distinctive villages with their trademark mud brick architecture throughout the countryside.
+You'll see the distinctive villages with their trademark mud brick architecture throughout the countryside.
+I recommend visiting a house with your guide, where you can try Morocco's national drink of sweet mint tea with the family.

 Go to a traditional hammam